Indianapolis Colts: Robert Irsay era (1971–1996)

-Relocation to Indianapolis
+Move to Indianapolis

-The Baltimore Colts played their final home game in Baltimore on December 18, 1983, against the then Houston Oilers.
+The Baltimore Colts played their final home game in Baltimore on December 18, 1983, against the Houston Oilers.
 Irsay continued to request upgrades to Memorial Stadium or construction of a new stadium.
 As a result of the poor performance on the field and the stadium issues, fan attendance and team revenue continued to dwindle.
-City officials were precluded from using tax-payer funds for the building of a new stadium, and the modest proposals that were offered by the city were not acceptable to either the Colts or the city's MLB franchise the Orioles.
+City officials were precluded from using tax-payer funds for the building of a new stadium, and the modest proposals that were offered by the city were not acceptable to either the Colts or the city's MLB franchise, the Orioles.
 However, all sides continued to negotiate.
 Relations between Irsay and the city of Baltimore deteriorated.
-Although Irsay assured fans that his ultimate desire was to stay in Baltimore, he nevertheless began discussions with several other cities willing to build new football stadiums, eventually narrowing the list of cities to two: Phoenix and Indianapolis.
+Although Irsay assured fans that his ultimate desire was to stay in Baltimore, he nevertheless began discussions with several other cities willing to build new football stadiums, eventually narrowing the list of cities to Indianapolis and Phoenix.
 Under the administration of mayors Richard Lugar and then William Hudnut, Indianapolis had undertaken an ambitious effort to reinvent itself into a 'Great American City'.
 The Hoosier Dome, which was later renamed the RCA Dome, had been built specifically for, and was ready to host, an NFL expansion team.

 Meanwhile, in Baltimore, the situation worsened.
 The Maryland General Assembly intervened when a bill was introduced to give the city of Baltimore the right to seize ownership of the team by eminent domain.
-As a result, Irsay began serious negotiations with Indianapolis Mayor William Hudnut in order to move the team before the Maryland legislature could pass the law.
+As a result, Irsay began serious negotiations with Hudnut to move the team before the Maryland legislature could pass the law.
 Indianapolis offered loans as well as the Hoosier Dome and a training complex.
 After the deal was reached, moving vans from Indianapolis-based Mayflower Transit were dispatched overnight to the team's Maryland training complex, arriving on the morning of March 29, 1984.
 Once in Maryland, workers loaded all of the team's belongings, and by midday the trucks departed for Indianapolis, leaving nothing of the Colts organization that could be seized by Baltimore.
 The Baltimore Colts' Marching Band had to scramble to retrieve their equipment and uniforms before they were shipped to Indianapolis as well.

 The move triggered a flurry of legal activity that ended when representatives of the city of Baltimore and the Colts organization reached a settlement in March 1986.
-Under the agreement, all lawsuits regarding the relocation were dismissed, and the Colts agreed to endorse a new NFL team for Baltimore.
+Under the agreement, all lawsuits regarding the move were dismissed, and the Colts agreed to endorse a new NFL team for Baltimore.